 Students who have achieved the minimum 2.5 GPA in the selected major courses and a minimum cumulative GPA (major specific).
 This status allows enrollment in upper division engineering courses.

-Each major in the College of Engineering has a specific departmental GPA (currently a 2.5 or greater) and grade requirements for engineering standing.
+Each major in the College of Engineering has a specific departmental GPA (currently a 2.5 or higher) and grade requirements for engineering standing.
 Requirements may include courses counted in first three semesters, repeat options allowed, number of applications for engineering standing allowed, restrictions on taking upper level courses, minimum course grades, etc.

 The same criteria are applied to transfer students with the equivalence of courses determined by the Director of Undergraduate Studies for each major.